dev-dami/zario/docs/usage.md

 dbLogger.info('Query executed successfully');
 ```

-For a comprehensive list of features, refer to the [Features of dd-tinylog](./features.md) document.
+For a comprehensive list of features, refer to the [Features](./features.md) document.